zephyrproject-rtos/zephyr/boards/arm/atsamr21_xpro/doc/index.rst

 +-------------+------------------------------------------------------------------------------------------+

 Zephyr provide several samples that can use this technology.
-You can check :zephyr:code-sample:`wpanusb` and :zephyr:code-sample:`wpan-serial` examples as starting points.
+You can check :zephyr:code-sample:`wpan-usb` and :zephyr:code-sample:`wpan-serial` examples as starting points.
 Another good test can be done with IPv6 by using the server/client echo demo.
 More information at :zephyr:code-sample:`sockets-echo-server` and :zephyr:code-sample:`sockets-echo-client`.